 Since this is a special dish, I like to use my best ingredients.
 The garlic butter infuses right into the beef tenderloins, so high-quality butter and fresh aromatics will pack the most flavor.

-How Do I Prep Beef Tenderloin?
+How To Prep Beef Tenderloin?

 To prepare the tenderloin, you’ll need to trim any excess fat or connective tissue.
 Then, cut it into two equal roasts, tying the tapered ends in, if needed.